 The New York Times ran a heart-breaking 7500-word article in today’s Sunday Magazine about Sandy Bem’s struggle with Alzheimer’s and her resolution that before the disease stole her mind, she would kill herself.
 It was a brave piece of reporting.
-But an mobile ad placement stopped me
+But an mobile ad placement stopped me dead cold.

 The print edition, glossy and sophisticated as the Sunday magazine always is, keeps most ads on separate pages so that content/pictures can flow smoothly.
 The only same-page ad was toward the end of the printed article, for a senior-friendly stairlift.
 The (web) online version included geo-targeted sports ads for major league soccer and professional skateboarding.
 No angst for me.